Ameya-Walekar/Regime_Shift/README.md

 ## Reproducibility Guide:

 1. Download the 'regime_shift_final.ipynb file'
-2. Install python(3.11 or above) and all the python libraries required to run the code given in requirements.txt.
+2. Install python(3.11 or above) and all the python libraries required to run the code given in 'requirements.txt'.
 3. Generate a FRED API key from their official website (you have to sign in or create a new account).
 4. Create a '.env' file in the same folder as the code and write one line in it:
    FRED_API_KEY = "your_newly_created_FRED_API_key"
-5. Running the code (Open in Jupyter and run all cells of the .ipynb file) gives all the results in output folder which includes:
+5. Running the code (Open in Jupyter and run all cells of the .ipynb file) gives all the results in 'output' folder which includes:
    - 7 charts
    - 3 csv files
    - 2 text files